 - If your child has severe symptoms and for some reason an effective ear exam is impossible to conduct (inconsolably screaming baby, narrow ear canals), it is also okay to prescribe an antibiotic

 - In babies younger than 6 months old with severe signs or symptoms

 - In children ages 6 months to 2 years with severe infection or if they have infection in both ears at once

 - In children aged 6 to 24 months with non-severe ear infection, either antibiotic therapy or observation with close follow-up is appropriate.

 - Antibiotic therapy should be started if symptoms worsen or fail to improve within 48 to 72 hours after onset.

 As parents we have to do our part in the process of reducing antibiotic overuse – be informed and work in partnership with our children’s’ physicians – which sometimes may even mean educating them on antibiotic overuse (a great resource is CDC Get Smart!) .
 If you want to try alternatives, set up a reasonable plan for follow-up and switching to the antibiotic if needed, and offer to sign a waiver or informed consent that your doctor has explained the options and you have chosen the watch-and-wait approach.

-Remember to refer back to Part 1 of this article for the prevention of ear infections!
-I’ll be sure to let you know when my amazing course, Pediatrics for Parents, is available.
+Remember to refer back to 6 Sure Fire Tips for Preventing Kids’ Ear Infections Naturally of this article for the prevention of ear infections!
+And check out my amazing course, Healthy All Year, if you feel you’d like to take a deeper dive into healthy immunity and natural remedies for your kids.
 You’re going to love it!
 Now let me know how you roll with ear infections with your kids in the comments section below!